In this article, I tell you how to build an accountant’s scanning system.

 Are you overwhelmed by stacks of paper?
-Do you find it difficult to locate information you know you have?
-Well, here’s a scanning system that will help.
+Do you find it difficult to locate the information you know you have?
+Today, I teach you how to build an accountant’s scanning system.

-I have the privilege of visiting other CPA firms, and we have about 120 people in my company, so I have the opportunity to see plenty of offices.
+I have the privilege of visiting other CPA firms, and our firm has about 120 people, so I have the opportunity to see plenty of offices.
 It is my observation that some CPAs are paperless, but many are not.

 One problem with “paper everywhere” is we can’t find what we need.
 We have it (somewhere), but we can’t find it.
 Scanning is the easiest way to capture and organize the paper monster.

 My scanner is a Fujitsu iX500.
 (There is a newer model now, the iX1500.)
 It sits just to my right in my office, so I don’t have to leave my desk to scan.
 Convenience is key to creating order.
 Otherwise, you will think I’ll scan that later, but it doesn’t happen.
 Then the paper litters your desk–and distracts you.

 The iX1500 costs $420, so it’s not a huge cash outlay.
 The scanner’s footprint is small (the dimensions are 11.5 x 6 x 6.3 inches) and it weighs 7.5 pounds.
 Also, the scanner comes with software (ScanSnap) that offers you destinations such as these:

 I often scan to Evernote, my cloud-based library.
 (Amazon also offers Fujitsu ScanSnap iX1500 Document Scanner with Evernote Premium.)
 If I were buying my first scanner and didn’t have cloud-based storage, this would be my choice.